JacobRex/limitlessrpg/docs/rules/stats.md

 ### Vitality
 Vitality describes your Character's resilience and energy.
 It determines how much energy they have at their disposal and how reisistant they are to disease.

+You'll use Vitality to...
-* Determines your Life, which is equal to your Vitality
+* Increase your Life, which is equal to your Vitality
 * Resists disease, toxins, poison, infection, etc

 ### Endurance
 Endurance describes your Character's hardiness.
 It determines how much of a burden they can bear and what they can withstand.

+You'll use Endurance to...
-* Reduce incoming damage by half your Endurance (rounded down)
+* Reduce incoming damage by 1 for every 2 points of Endurance above 10
 * Determine how much weight you can Equip without penalty, which is equal to your Endurance.
 Any weight beyond that adds to the Difficult of all Checks.
 * Resist physical hardship like pain, fatigue, heat, cold, hunger, thirst, holding your breath, etc